cristeab/ios-cmake/README.md

 Tested with Xcode 11.4.1

-In order to compile the static library for the iOS simulator 64 bits, change to the folder where the library sources reside, then:
+In order to compile the static library for the iOS simulator (fat file: i386 x86_64), change to the folder where the library sources reside, then:

 	mkdir build
 	cd build
- 	cmake .. -DCMAKE_TOOLCHAIN_FILE=../../../toolchain/iOS.cmake -DIOS_PLATFORM=SIMULATOR64
+ 	cmake .. -DCMAKE_TOOLCHAIN_FILE=../../../toolchain/iOS.cmake -DIOS_PLATFORM=SIMULATOR
  	make
  	make install